codeneuro/neurofinder/README.md

 ## environment
-All jobs will be run on an Amazon EC2 cluster in a standardized environment, with the following specs and included libraries:
+All jobs will be run on an Amazon EC2 cluster in a standardized environment running Thunder, with the following specs and included libraries:

 - Python v2.7.6
 - Spark v1.3.0